Netcracker/KubeMarine/documentation/Installation.md

 **Notes**:
 * By default, the packages' versions are installed according to the Kubernetes version specified in the [Supported versions](#supported-versions) section.
-* In the procedure for adding nodes, the package versions are taken from the current nodes in order to match the nodes in the cluster.
+* In the procedure for adding nodes, the package versions are taken from the current nodes to match the nodes in the cluster.
   For example, if `containerd.io-1.6.4-1` is installed on the nodes of the cluster, this version is installed on the new node.
-  This behavior can be changed by setting the `cache_versions` option to `false`.
+  This behavior can be changed by setting the `cache_versions` option to "false".
   The package versions are then used only with the template from the `associations` section.
   The option can be used both in global `services.packages` and in specific associations sections.